 Those are some pretty steep prices, so finding the best Galaxy Note 10 deals is essential if you want a great phone without having to pay top dollar.
 Below are the best deals you can get right now.

 At 6.3 inches, the Galaxy Note 10 has a slightly smaller screen than the 6.4-inch Galaxy Note 9 it replaced.
 However, in our Galaxy Note 10 review we noticed that it's thinner and lighter weighing in at 5.9 ounces versus the Note 9's whopping 7.1 ounces.
 In fact, it might be one of the most compact phablets ever.

 There are some trade-offs though.
 For instance, you lose the headphone jack and microSD card slot (although the Note 10 Plus keeps the memory card slot).

-If you can't decide between both models, make sure to check out our Note 10 vs. Note 10 Plus comparison to find out which phone is right for you.
-Otherwise, here are the best Note 10 deals you can get right now.
+If you can't decide between both models when look for the best Galaxy Note 10 deals, make sure to check out our Note 10 vs. Note 10 Plus comparison to find out which phone is right for you.

 The Galaxy Note 10 Plus packs a ginormous 6.8-inch screen, more RAM, and more storage space.
 It's definitely a two-hands-required kind of device, but it's a stylish one.
 It also adds a fourth camera lens, which Samsung calls its DepthVision Camera, which helps the Note 10 Plus ascertain a better understanding of physical space in certain shooting modes — like when capturing a shallow depth-of-field Live Focus portrait, for example.